rsdoiel/ws/README.md

 + Restricted file service, only from the docroot and no "dot files" are served
 + No dynamic content support unless you turn on OttoEngine for JavaScript defined routes
-+ Persistence only if you enable the Persistence object exposed via OttoEngine's JavaScript defined route handler
++ (FIXME: not implemented.)
+Persistence only if you enable the Persistence object exposed via OttoEngine's JavaScript defined route handler
 + Quick startup, everything logged to console for easy debugging or piping to a log processor